realworldocaml/book/book/gadts/README.md

     ()
 ```

+Now, we've essentially banned the use of the `error` type, and as a
-Now, our dispatch function needs only deal with the `Ok` case.
+result, our dispatch function needs only deal with the `Ok` case.

 ```ocaml env=async
 # let dispatch conn =